polterguy/magic/plugins/magic.lambda.io/README.md

 Notice, both the root arguments (lambda children) of this slot will be evaluated, in addition to its content nodes, evaluated once for each file declaration node.
-Notice also that the stream is a memory bases stream, and hence closing it, even in case of an exception, is not necessary.
+Notice also that the stream is a memory based stream, and hence closing it, even in case of an exception, is not necessary.

 ```
 io.content.zip-stream